 RISK LEVEL FLOOD HAZARD ZONE High Flood Risk AE, A, AR, A99, AH or AO Zone.
-These properties have a 1 percent chance of flooding in any year-and a 26 percent chance of flooding over the life of a 30-year mortgage.
+These properties have a 1% chance of flooding in any year-and at least a 26% chance of flooding over the life of a 30-year mortgage.
 VE or V Zone.
-These properties have a 1 percent chance of flooding in any year and also face hazards associated with coastal storm surge and waves.
+These properties have a 1% chance of flooding in any year and also face hazards associated with coastal storm surge and waves.
 Insurance Note: High-risk areas are called Special Flood Hazard Areas, and flood insurance is mandatory for most mortgage holders.
 Moderate or Low Flood Risk B or Shaded X Zone.
 These properties are moderate-risk zones.
 C or X Zone.
-These properties are in an area of overall low-risk.
+These properties are in an area of overall low risk.
 The risk is in these zones is reduced, but not removed.
-FEMA statistics show that more than 35 percent of Georgia flood claims come from these areas.
-Insurance Note: Lower-cost preferred rate flood insurance policies (known as Preferred Risk Policies) are often an option in these areas.
+FEMA statistics show that more than 35% of Georgia flood claims come from these areas.
 Undetermined Risk D Zone.
 The Zone D designation is used for areas where there are possible but undetermined flood hazards.
 In areas designated as Zone D, no analysis of flood hazards has been conducted.
 Flood insurance is optional and available.